Dkaidm/Edustuff/README.md

-Credits to brunys for like 90% of this, i just added stuff to the nav bar lol
+Credits to brunys for /static and /embed
 (he doesnt know i stole this)